Robert Castelli

-Robert J. Castelli (born December 16, 1949) is an American security consultant, professor and media personality from Goldens Bridge, New York.
+Robert J. Castelli (December 16, 1949 – May 21, 2024) was an American security consultant, academic, and media personality from Goldens Bridge, New York.
 He served two terms as a member of the New York State Assembly, representing northeastern Westchester County, New York.

 During the Vietnam War, he served with the 7th Cavalry Regiment in the United States Army.
-Upon his separation from military, he became a member of the New York State Police, where he served with the elite Special Investigations Unit and the New York State Organized Crime Task Force for over two decades.
+Upon his separation from the military, he became a member of the New York State Police, where he served with the elite Special Investigations Unit and the New York State Organized Crime Task Force for over two decades.

-A graduate of Harvard University, Castelli became an educator in 1996 went on to serve as Chair of the Criminal Justice Department at Iona College.
-After holding elective office in local government, Castelli ran for and was elected to the State Assembly in a special election in February 2010, and was reelected just eight months later for a second, and this time full two-year term.
-He is also a columnist for the website Politico.
+A graduate of Harvard Kennedy School, Castelli became an educator in 1996 and went on to serve as Chair of the Criminal Justice Department at Iona College.
+After holding elective office in local government, Castelli ran for and was elected to the State Assembly in a special election in February 2010.
+He was also a columnist for the website Politico and served as the shooting instructor at the Camp-Fire Club of America.

+Castelli died on May 21, 2024, at the age of 74.

 Early life and military career

 Castelli was born in Jamaica, New York.
 He dropped out of high school in 1967 and volunteered to join the United States Army, and was assigned to the 1st Air Cavalry Division as an infantryman.
 He served in combat operations in the Republic of Vietnam from 1968 to 1969.
 He received an honorable discharge in 1973.

 Upon his return from his Army service, he worked as a Constable in South Carolina before returning to New York and beginning a 21-year career in the New York State Police, during which he worked as an intelligence officer with elite Special Investigations Unit and the New York State Organized Crime Task Force.
 Castelli held the ranks of trooper, sergeant, investigator, and eventually was promoted to station commander.
 He was involved in numerous high-profile arrests during his tenure with the State Police.

+Castelli had two sons, Christian, a retired Army Special Forces Colonel who was the 2022 Republican Party nominee in North Carolina's 6th congressional district, and Paul, an ordained Minister in Florida.